Difference Between Adam Smith and Karl Marx

 At the universities of Berlin and Bonn, he studied law and philosophy.
 Many foundations of the period, as well as the twentieth century, were influenced by his work.

-Marx’s writings, along with others, constitute the basis of Marxism, a school of thinking and philosophy.
+Marx’s writings and others constitute the basis of Marxism, a school of thinking and philosophy.
 He was the eldest surviving kid out of a family of nine children.

-His father was also a well-known lawyer, and his father made history by producing a number of well-known books that influenced Karl Marx.
+His father was also a well-known lawyer, and his father made history by producing several famous books that influenced Karl Marx.

 Reading Adam Smith and David Ricardo’s books also inspired him.
 However, he pioneered his field of economics.